-At this time of year a lot of share market pundits like to predict what might change over the year ahead, but when it comes to investing it?s best to focus on what won?t change.
+At this time of year a lot of share market pundits like to predict what might change over the year ahead, but when it comes to investing it’s best to focus on what won’t change.
 As the best companies tend to keep on winning and the fundamentals of investing successfully never change in needing to find high-quality companies on reasonable valuations.
+Below are 5 for 2018 and beyond.
+Melbourne-based SEEK Limited (ASX: SEK) is the operator of the eponymous jobs website in Australia that now earns around half of its profits overseas.
+This is largely thanks to its Zhaopin.com Chinese jobs website…

 At this time of year a lot of share market pundits like to predict what might change over the year ahead, but when it comes to investing it’s best to focus on what won’t change.
 As the best companies tend to keep on winning and the fundamentals of investing successfully never change in needing to find high-quality companies on reasonable valuations.